observing/haproxy/README.md

 ## Installation

-The package is released in `npm`, the Node.js package registry:
+The package is released in `npm`, the Node.js package registry.
+To add it as a dependency to any project, do:

 ```
 npm install haproxy --save